Graduate

 Fellowship eligibility:

-Applicants must conduct their research in Japan using the Japanese language, in either written or oral form.
+Applicants should conduct their research in Japan using the Japanese language, in either written or oral form.
 Recent recipients of the fellowship are also eligible to reapply.

 Priority will be given to proposals that are related to doctoral work but graduate work toward a Master’s degree will also be considered.
 The grant is not meant to support language study.